Stefka Tasheva

 Faculty of Health and Medical Sciences

-Dr. Stefka Mincheva-Tasheva is a postdoctoral researcher in Prof. Paul Thomas’ Genome Editing laboratory at The University of Adelaide.
-Her research interest and expertise centers around the identification and characterisation of the molecular mechanisms governing physiological processes during nervous system development and disease.
+Dr. Stefka Mincheva-Tasheva is a postdoctoral researcher in the Genome Editing Laboratory at The University of Adelaide.
+Her research focuses on uncovering the molecular mechanisms that govern nervous system development and contribute to neurological disease, with the aim of translating these insights into innovative therapeutic strategies.

-Dr. Tasheva completed her Ph.D. in Health Sciences in 2011 at the University of Lleida (UdL), Spain.
-Her dissertation explored the signalling pathways controlling motor neuron survival during spinal cord development and in Spinal Muscular Atrophy.
-During her first postdoctoral training at UdL, she contributed to the characterisation of the molecular basis for Friedreich ataxia (FRDA) and discovered a new therapeutic target to restore the symptoms of this progressive disease.
-Then Stefka undertook a second post-doctoral position at The University of Queensland where she investigated the role of cellular tight junctions in Type II Diabetes.
+Dr. Tasheva received her Ph.D. in Health Sciences from the University of Lleida (UdL), Spain, in 2011.
+Her doctoral research investigated the signalling pathways regulating motor neuron survival during spinal cord development and in spinal muscular atrophy (SMA).
+During her first postdoctoral appointment at UdL, she contributed to defining the molecular basis of Friedreich ataxia and identified Calcitriol as a promising therapeutic target, demonstrating its potential to restore cellular function in this progressive neurodegenerative disorder.
+She then undertook a short-term postdoctoral position at The University of Queensland, where she investigated the role of cellular tight junctions in the pathophysiology of Type II Diabetes.

 -